PlayStation (console): Controllers

 Sony's first analogue gamepad, the PlayStation Analog Joystick (often erroneously referred to as the "Sony Flightstick"), was first released in Japan in April 1996.
 Featuring two parallel joysticks, it uses potentiometer technology previously used on consoles such as the Vectrex; instead of relying on binary eight-way switches, the controller detects minute angular changes through the entire range of motion.
 The stick also features a thumb-operated digital hat switch on the right joystick, corresponding to the traditional D-pad, and used for instances when simple digital movements were necessary.
 The Analog Joystick sold poorly in Japan due to its high cost and cumbersome size.

 The increasing popularity of 3D games prompted Sony to add analogue sticks to its controller design to give users more freedom over their movements in virtual 3D environments.
 The first official analogue controller, the Dual Analog Controller, was revealed to the public in a small glass booth at the 1996 PlayStation Expo in Japan, and released in April 1997 to coincide with the Japanese releases of analogue-capable games Tobal 2 and Bushido Blade.
-In addition to the two analogue sticks, the Dual Analog controller features an "Analog" button and LED beneath the "Start" and "Select" buttons which toggles analogue functionality on or off.
+In addition to the two analogue sticks (which also introduced two new buttons mapped to clicking in the analogue sticks), the Dual Analog controller features an "Analog" button and LED beneath the "Start" and "Select" buttons which toggles analogue functionality on or off.
 The controller also features rumble support, though Sony decided that haptic feedback would be removed from all overseas iterations before the United States release.
 A Sony spokesman stated that the feature was removed for "manufacturing reasons", although rumours circulated that Nintendo had attempted to legally block the release of the controller outside Japan due to similarities with the Nintendo 64 controller's Rumble Pak.
 However, a Nintendo spokesman denied that Nintendo took legal action.
-Next Generation's Chris Charla theorized that Sony dropped vibration feedback to keep the price of the controller down.
+Next Generation's Chris Charla theorised that Sony dropped vibration feedback to keep the price of the controller down.

 In November 1997, Sony introduced the DualShock controller.
 Its name derives from its use of two (dual) vibration motors (shock).
-Unlike its predecessor, its analogue sticks feature textured rubber grips, longer handles and slightly different shoulder buttons.
-It also introduces two new buttons mapped to clicking in the analogue sticks and has rumble feedback included as standard on all versions.
+Unlike its predecessor, its analogue sticks feature textured rubber grips, longer handles, slightly different shoulder buttons and has rumble feedback included as standard on all versions.
 The DualShock later replaced its predecessors as the default controller.